 The final mode of transport is probably the most unusual, is photographed even more than Ascensor da Bica and the queues to board can be 30minutes or more.
 If you want to travel on Elevador de Santa Justa then I strongly recommend taking one of the funiculars into the Bairro Alto and then strolling to the upper part of Santa Justa and travelling down.
 There are no views from the elevator itself so it really doesn’t matter whether you go up or down, but if you don’t like queues then going down is a much better option.
 The elevator is 45metres high (seven stories), and there are two cars which take 29 passengers each.
 More fun to look at than travel in I thought, but I’m glad we did it.

 For a fun day in Lisboa why not go on a funicular expedition.
 Where you begin of course depends on where you are staying.
-To help you decide I’ve marked them all with blue pointers on the map below.

 One suggestion we’ve come across is to start by catching the 25E tram to the only funicular station and then ascend Ascensor da Bica.
 Once at the top you can catch the no28 towards the Santa Justa or if you prefer stroll as there is lots to see and plenty of shops and cafes to go in.
 When you have made it to the top of Santa Justa enjoy the view, before catching the lift down.
 You are now in the Baixo, try not become too distracted by all the shops and head instead towards Restauradores.
 From here catch the Ascensor da Glória up to Miradouro de São Pedro de Alcântara for another view of Lisboa.
 You now need to get back down the hill to Rossio, either by foot or funicular.
 We enjoyed the stroll as there is so much explore.
 Once back down in Rossio it is a very short stroll to Ascensor do Lavra.
 Aim to get here at the end of the day for a glorious view of sunset from Jardim do Torel.
 Then of course it is a perfect time to stroll back down the hill to Ginjinha to enjoy a glass or two!